Exposing minimal composition of Kohn-Sham theory and its extendability: Introduction

+where the subscript $\Psi\to N$ stands for the condition that the state $|\Psi\rangle$ should belong to the $N$-particle system.
 However, the underlying Hamiltonian is not well established in certain systems; the atomic nuclei are among them.
-For this reason, $E[\Psi]$ of Eq.~\eqref{eq:EDF0} and the variational principle \eqref{eq:min_E} are placed at the starting point in the arguments below, not necessarily presuming $H$.
-Moreover, I will present the formulation in terms of the 1-body density matrix, which carries properties of $|\Psi\rangle$.
-While in the original HK theorem $\rho(\mathbf{r})$ is adopted as the principal variable that plays a central role in the variation, I will merely assume that single-particle (s.p.) quantities are adopted as variables for the variation, not restricting to $\rho(\mathbf{r})$.
+For this reason, $E[\Psi]$ and the variational principle \eqref{eq:min_E} are placed at the starting point in the arguments below, not necessarily presuming $H$.
+Moreover, we shall present the formulation in terms of the 1-body density matrix, which carries properties of $|\Psi\rangle$.
+While $n(\mathbf{r})$ is adopted as the principal variable for the variation in the original HK theorem, we merely assume that the principal variables are all s.p. quantities, viz., functions of the 1-body density matrix, not restricting to $n(\mathbf{r})$.